simgrid/simgrid/docs/source/Introduction.rst

 less important, but you should pay close attention if you want to be confident in the results coming out of your simulations.
 In particular, you should not blindly trust your results but always strive to double-check them.
-Likewise, you should question the realism of your input configuration, and we even encourage you to doubt (and check) the provided performance models.
+Likewise, :ref:`you should question the realism of your input configuration <howto_calibration>`, and we even encourage you to :ref:`doubt (and check) the provided performance models
+<howto_science>`.

 To ease such questioning, you really should logically separate these parts in your experimental setup.
 It is seen as a very bad practice to